GregSutcliffe/aur-projects/mkinitcpio-growrootfs/README.md

 `mkinitcpio-growrootfs` to the list of packages to install in your image as it's built.

+# Caveats

+Current only supports ext filesystems - I need to find a way to detect the filesystem type so that I can call the appropriate resize tool.
+Until then, `resize2fs` is baked in.

 # Copyright / License

 Copyright Greg Sutcliffe (greg.sutcliffe@gmail.com) 2013.
 License is GPLv3.